best walks in the peak district

 Starting Point: Binn Green car park

-Although a relatively short hike, the steep ascent is a real leg burner.
-Those up for the challenge will make it to a series of unique rock formations known as ‘The Trinnacle’.
-The best time to do this hike is at sunset, where you can climb the rocks for some seriously epic photos.
+It’s a relatively short hike, but the steep ascent is a real leg burner.
+Those up for the challenge will reach a series of unique rock formations known as ‘The Trinnacle’.

 3. Thors Cave Circular Walk